Azure/SAP-automation-samples/README.md

     end
 ```

+The Ansible playbooks leverage a variable ```BOM_directory``` that should contain the path to the cloned 'sap-samples' repository.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft